BreezyInterwebs/Predicting-League/README.md

 This combination (surprisingly) turned out to be `max_depth` = 5, and `criterion` = entropy.
 I knew from previous experience with decision trees that increasing the depth will increase the accuracy of training predictions, while plateauing or even decreasing the accuracy of testing predictions.
 Therefore, I predicted that the best `max_depth` would be somewhat low.

 With these hyperparameters selected, I checked the model on our training and testing set from before.
-Now, both of our prediction accuracy rates were approximately 79%.
+Now, both of our prediction accuracy rates were approximately **78%**.
 A big jump from 60%!

 ##### A Quick Note

 While I believe that engineering the features in this way makes sense to more accurately represent the predictors, there was a flaw that I ran into.
 Specifically, the `K,D,A` engineering required data to be paired in order to calculate the proportion correctly, and so taking a naive random subset would break this feature.
 It was at this point that I revised my training split.
 Instead of asking sklearn to do the split for me, I defined a custom function which took a test% of odd indicies, added 1 to get a test% of even indicies, then used the combination of the set and the negation of that set to get my testing and training data.
 This got my training and testing sets to work properly, but also meant that I could not use sklearn's `GridSearchCV`, because it took both a random subset and potentially an odd number of data.
 Therefore, I elected not to use k-fold CV, as I figured it would not greatly affect the performance of a hyperparameter if I was going to evaluate the accuracy prediction rate at the end anyway.

+### Fairness Assessment

+When creating models, one thing that should be considered is whether the model is fair across groups.
+For this dataset, I'm interested if the model predicts differently depending on the `playoffs`.
+Being in the playoffs creates a much higher-stakes situation for the teams involved, and that may make matches more unpredictable.
+Does our model hold up?
+In the dataset, the `playoffs` are encoded in 1 or 0, a binary classification for if the match takes place in a playoff or not.

+To test this, we'll be using the absolute difference in prediction accuracy.
+*Null Hypothesis:* The absolute difference is 0.
+The model is fair to both scrims and playoffs.
+*Alternative Hypothesis:* The absolute difference is not 0.
+The model is potentially biased.

+For my significance level, I've decided to use `alpha` = 0.01.
+While `alpha` = 0.05 is a rule of thumb, I often feel that a 1/20 is too often to reject.
+Hence, 1/100 feels like a much more reasonable level to reject away.
+We perform a modified version of permutation testing, and here we show a histogram of our results.
+<iframe src="assets/permutation.html" width=800 height=600 frameBorder=0></iframe>